PatrickCaramico/PatrickCaramico/README.md

 # 🎯🚀 Fun Facts about Me:
 • 🗂 I have basic knowledge in Software Development and sales;

-• ⌨ I enjoy developing projects using programming languages like CSS, JavaScript, and HTML;
+• ⌨ I enjoy developing projects using programming languages like CSS, JavaScript, HTML, PHP and Python;

 • 🧠 I'm learning English through Duolingo;